Elieser Hernández: Milwaukee Brewers

 On June 8, 2024, Hernández signed a one–year, major league contract with the Milwaukee Brewers.
 In four appearances for Milwaukee, he posted a 3.00 ERA with two strikeouts across six innings pitched.
 On June 19, Hernández was designated for assignment by Milwaukee.
 He elected free agency on June 25.

 LG Twins

 On July 20, 2024, Hernández signed with the LG Twins of the KBO League as a replacement for Casey Kelly, who had been released.
 In 11 games (9 starts) for the Twins, he posted a 3–2 record and 4.02 ERA with 55 strikeouts over 47 innings pitched.

 On November 28, 2024, Hernández re–signed with the Twins on a $1.3 million contract.

 On August 4, 2025, Hernández parted ways with the Twins, having posted an ERA of 4.23 in 66 innings.

 Toronto Blue Jays

 On August 15, 2025, Hernández signed a minor league contract with the Toronto Blue Jays organization.
-He elected free agency on November 6.
+He made four starts down the stretch for the Triple-A Buffalo Bisons, but struggled to an 0-3 record and 7.91 ERA with 15 strikeouts across 19 1/3 innings pitched.
+Hernández elected free agency following the season on November 6.

+Atlanta Braves

+On November 18, 2025, Hernández signed a minor league contract with the Atlanta Braves.
+He began the 2026 season with the Triple-A Gwinnett Stripers, recording a 4.83 ERA with 72 strikeouts across 20 appearances (11 starts).
+On July 19, 2026, the Braves selected Hernández's contract, adding him to their active roster.
+He made one appearance for the Braves, pitching three scoreless innings in relief and earning the win.
+On July 25, Hernández was designated for assignment by Atlanta.
+He elected free agency after clearing waivers two days later.
+On July 28, Hernández re-signed with Atlanta and was selected to the active roster.
+Following another appearance for the team, he was designated for assignment again on August 1.
+Hernández cleared waivers and elected free agency again on August 3; the following day, he re-signed with Atlanta on a new minor league contract.
+On September 2, Hernández was selected to the active roster.
+He made two appearances before being designated for assignment on September 9.
+On September 13, he re-signed with the Braves on a minor league contract.